-To address the dramatically changing landscape of education in the 21st century, which includes advances in technology, new research on the science of learning, and the emergence of a for-profit education sector, the Johns Hopkins University School of Education (SOE) faculty have developed an innovative and highly dynamic online Doctor of Education (EdD) degree program.
-The online EdD program is specifically designed to prepare an exceptional corps of educational leaders, both nationally and internationally, who can set a high standard for leadership in education and are equipped to meet the vast challenges associated with improving both public and private educational environments.
+To address the dramatically changing landscape of education in the 21st century, which includes new research on the science of learning, advances in technology, and the emergence of a for-profit education sector, the Johns Hopkins University School of Education offers an innovative online Doctor of Education (Ed.D.) degree program.
+This Ed.D. program is designed to prepare an exceptional corps of educational practitioners, both nationally and internationally, who can set a high standard for transformational leadership in education, apply evidence-based practices to improve educational outcomes, and meet the vast challenges associated with improving learning outcomes in both public and private educational environments.

 EdD, Doctoral Student